Sólo la versión alemana de la página web de Rosenberger es legalmente válida.

 XIII.
 Applicable version

-In case of doubt, the German version of these general terms and conditions of sale is decisive
+In case of doubt the German version of these General Terms and Conditions of Sale shall be decisive.

 Rosenberger GmbH Brennwerk und Stahlhandel

 Duisburger Straße 24